A man and woman meeting with their property manager

 The requirements for an entity to obtain a Texas real estate broker license are as follows:

-• The entity must designate an active Texas real estate broker to act on behalf of your company.
+• The entity must designate an active Texas real estate broker to act on behalf of the company.
 The designated broker can be an officer, manager, or partner of the corporation, LLC, or partnership.
 They must also be individually licensed as an active Texas real estate broker.
+They must also provide proof of the designated broker's current status as a managing officer, manager or managing member, or general partner for the business entity.

-• If the designated broker does not own at least 10% of your business entity, you must maintain E&O (errors and omissions) insurance in the amount of $1 million.
+• If the designated broker does not own at least 10% of the business entity, they must maintain E&O (errors and omissions) insurance in the amount of $1 million.

-• You must also submit proof of current Franchise Tax Account Status, also known as “Certificate of Account Status, previously known as “Certificate of Good Standing” (must be issued within 21 days prior to the date of the application).
+• You must also submit proof of current Franchise Tax Account Status, also known as “Certificate of Account Status, previously known as “Certificate of Good Standing”.
+(This must be issued within 21 days prior to the date of the application.)
 The Comptroller is required by law to forfeit a company's right to transact business in Texas if the company has not filed a franchise tax report or paid a franchise tax required under Chapter 171.

 • You must complete the Texas Application for Broker License and pay applicable registration fees.